Coarse fishing: Tackle and technique

 Fly fishing techniques may also be used for certain species, such as grayling or chub.

 For float and leger fishing, groundbait is usually thrown into the water to attract fish to the area.
 Typical baits include nightcrawlers, maggots, bread and sweet corn.
 Lately, advancements in technology and market competitiveness have led to many types of other ingredients being introduced, including chemicals, such as betaine, that stimulate the feeding response in fish.
 Boilies are popular baits for carp fishing.

-Types

-The nature of coarse fishing varies with the dedication and attitude of the angler: